piperman/url_shortener/README.md

 From directory where checked out run: python -m pip install -r requirements.txt

+Be sure to do this from command line: export FLASK_APP=url_shorten

 Once finished, you can start it up with: flask run